-In accordance with the Ralph M. Brown Open Meeting Act; this agenda was posted at the meeting site located at 1370 Dell Avenue, Campbell, CA 95008 on Tuesday, May 8, 2018.
+In accordance with the Ralph M. Brown Open Meeting Act; this agenda was posted at the meeting site located at 1370 Dell Avenue, Campbell, CA 95008 on Thursday, May 31, 2018.
 Items with an asterisk () in front of the number are on the consent calendar and may be voted on in one motion at the beginning of the meeting.
 If you wish to discuss any of these items, please request this item be removed from the consent calendar.
+All reports and supporting data are available for review at the Library's Administrative Office the Friday before the meeting.
+This information is also available the day of the meeting.